Hemankadariya/Crypto-sniper-bot-pancakeswap/README.md

 ``pip install web3``
 Replace the placeholders in the code with your own values:
 <br>
-my_address: your address on Binance Smart Chain
+my_address: your address on Binance Smart Chain<br>
-my_private_key: your private key for my_address
+my_private_key: your private key for my_address<br>
-abi: the ABI of the contract for the token you want to buy
+abi: the ABI of the contract for the token you want to buy<br>
-token_contract_address: the contract address of the token you want to buy
+token_contract_address: the contract address of the token you want to buy<br>
-factory_contract_address: the contract address of PancakeSwap's factory contract
+factory_contract_address: the contract address of PancakeSwap's factory contract<br>
-router_contract_address: the contract address of PancakeSwap's router contract Run the code in your Python environment:
+router_contract_address: the contract address of PancakeSwap's router contract<br>
+Run the code in your Python environment:<br>

 Copy code
 ``python buy_token.py``